egidehirwa/becode-deploy/intro.md

 ## What is Git

 Git is an open source version control system, used to track versions of files.

 ## What is GitHub

 GitHub is an online service that hosts Git repositories in the cloud.

+## This is BeCode

+BeCode is awesome